 Following consultation, the Government is well aware that these rules will ultimately have an impact on the profits of businesses, whose customers or clients use card payment as the primary method of payment.
 That is unless businesses take these increased overhead costs into account by raising prices.

 There is, however, an important exception to transactions involving a “commercial card”.
 A commercial card means a payment instrument used only for business expenses and charged directly to the account of the business, whether that is an undertaking, or public sector entity, or self-employed natural person.
 These card transactions often involve higher fees for the business and an exception is understandable considering the policy goal is consumer protection and transparency.
 Despite the narrow scope of the exception, the practical upshot is that everyday business to business transactions using company cards are unlikely to be affected by the ban.
-Business to consumer card transaction charges will only be permitted by new or micro businesses.

 Business owners will no doubt be looking for an answer as to whether or not there is a loophole that they can use to avoid the shortfall in income caused by the ban.
 Given the European Commission’s wishes to ensure that customers have transparency as to pricing, it is clear that the days of additional charges for card use in consumer transactions are extremely numbered.